 Land management and forest fires

-Whenever there are forest fires, the debate begins on how to prevent these catastrophes and, once again, we are aware that it is a complicated situation that needs a serious and forceful approach.
-A rethinking of the territory’s management model.
+Whenever there are forest fires, the debate begins on how to prevent these catastrophes.
+Once again, we are aware that it is a complicated situation that needs a serious and forceful approach to the territory’s management model.

 Unfortunately, forest fires are in the news every summer.
-In 2021, they have already burnt more than 2,000 hectares and the risk of fires is still very real, given that the abandonment of crops, poor forest management and climate change complicate the conservation of the landscape we have.
+But it is surprising that this year’s fire season has been brought forward to spring.
+A summer season with a particularly high fire risk is expected, given that the abandonment of crops, poor forest management and climate change complicate the conservation of the landscape we have.

 Catalonia has a Mediterranean climate, and this means hot, dry summers, a situation that is worsening nowadays with the effects of climate change.
 According to the Servei Meteorològic de Catalunya (SMC), the climate in the middle of the century could have almost thirty more summer days and the temperature in our country could rise by an average of three degrees Celsius.